How Henry McMaster won the GOP nomination for SC governor

 Sanford and Haley were fresh-faced candidates set on disrupting Columbia who rode waves of populism to the Governor’s Mansion.
 Both initially won the office by finishing second in the GOP primary and then beating better-known GOP incumbents in the runoff.

-McMaster won the right to contend for his first full term as governor in November by staving off a runoff challenger in Warren who promised to upend business as usual in Columbia – a pitch that appeals to the S.C.
+McMaster won the right to contend for his first full term as governor in November by staving off a runoff challenger in Warren who compared himself to Trump, as a successful, millionaire businessman, and promised to upend business as usual in Columbia — a pitch that appeals to the S.C.
 GOP’s populist faction.

-That’s where the endorsement of Trump – the ultimate disruptor in Washington, D.C. – helped, give McMaster more credibility among GOP primary voters, experts said.
+That’s where the endorsement of Trump — the ultimate disruptor in Washington, D.C. — helped give McMaster more credibility among GOP primary voters, experts said.

 “Tying himself to Trump was a huge, smart strategic move for the primary,” Knotts said.